 We asked a professional how to choose ski bindings and some of our favorite questions!
 Is lightness the key?
 What are misconceptions about vertical and horizontal springs?

-Ski bindings are gear that secures the skis and boots together, but that's not all they do.
-They may seem like simple gear, but they're actually quite complex.
-Therefore, neglecting them can prevent you from performing at your best and lead to injury...
+Ski bindings are gear that secures skis to boots, but their role is much more than that.
+They may seem like simple gear, but they are actually quite complex.
+Therefore, neglecting them can prevent you from performing at your best or even lead to injuries.
 Bindings play a very important role in skiing.

-Here, Takumi Toyama, also known as "Kin-chan," who works as a coach both in Japan and overseas, explains their basic role and how to choose them, as well as various questions that are commonly asked on the street.
+Here, Takumi Toyama, also known as "Kin-chan," a coach who works both domestically and internationally, explains the basic role, how to choose bindings, and answers various questions that are circulating.

-Let's solve all the worries you've been having.
+Let's resolve all the worries you've had up until now.

 INDEX